Prolate spheroids settling in a quiescent fluid: clustering, microstructures and collisions: Introduction

 \subsection{Settling of spherical particles}

-Understanding the sedimentation of a swarm of particles is based on the studies on the settling motion of a single sphere.
-Previous studies have revealed that the settling mode and speed of an isolated sphere depend on two dimensionless parameters, namely the particle-to-fluid density ratio $\alpha$, and the Galileo number $Ga$, which measures the ratio between the buoyancy force and viscous force acting on the sphere \citep{jennyInstabilitiesTransitionSphere2004,ernWakeInducedOscillatoryPaths2012}.
-In the creeping flow regime, the sphere settles vertically with a constant settling velocity because of the balance between the buoyancy force and the Stokes drag.
-With the increase of particle settling Reynolds number (defined by $Re_t=V_tD/\nu$, where $V_t$ is the settling velocity, $D$ is the particle diameter, and $\nu$ is the fluid kinematic viscosity) to a finite value, the introduction of fluid inertia results in the appearance of rear wake behind the settling sphere.
-In the inertial regime, with the change of the morphology of rear weak and the particle inertia, a variety of settling modes (including the vertical, oblique, zigzag, helical and chaotic motions) can be observed \citep{jennyInstabilitiesTransitionSphere2004,horowitzEffectReynoldsNumber2010,ernWakeInducedOscillatoryPaths2012}.
+In past decades, a series of experimental and numerical studies on the settling of an isolated sphere have been carried out.
+These earlier studies revealed that the dynamic mode and moving speed of a single falling/rising sphere are determined by two dimensionless parameters, the density ratio $\alpha$ and the Galileo number $Ga$ \citep{jennyInstabilitiesTransitionSphere2004,horowitzEffectReynoldsNumber2010,zhouChaoticStatesOrder2015,raaghavPathInstabilitiesFreely2022}.
+The former measures the inertia of the solid particle, and the later quantifies the ratio between the buoyancy and viscous force acting on the sphere.
+In this study, our focus is on settling particles so the density ratio is greater than unity.
+One can also describe this problem by defining a dependent parameter, the Reynolds number $Re_t$, based on the a-posteriori settling velocity $V_t$ and the diameter of the sphere $D$.
+In the creeping flow regime ($Re_t \ll 1$), the sphere settles vertically with a constant settling velocity by balancing the buoyancy force with the Stokes drag.
+With the increase of the Reynolds number to a finite value, the introduction of fluid inertia breaks the fore-aft symmetry of the fluid flow around the settling sphere so the wake emerges.
+As $Re_t$ increases, the change of the rear-wake morphology can trigger the path instability of the settling sphere.
+A variety of settling modes, including vertical, oblique, zigzag, helical and chaotic motions, could be observed with varying inertia of the fluid and particle \citep{jennyInstabilitiesTransitionSphere2004,horowitzEffectReynoldsNumber2010,ernWakeInducedOscillatoryPaths2012,zhouChaoticStatesOrder2015,raaghavPathInstabilitiesFreely2022}.